 Air permits are issued under the provisions of the Clean Air Act (CAA) by the EPA (Environmental Protection Agency) and covers ‘construction’ and/or ‘operation’ after construction is complete.
-The type of permit a facility receives is based upon a facilitys' actual, potential-controlled (PTE), or maximum-uncontrolled emission rates (MTE, using emissions testing results expressed in tons per year).
-Controls, limits on hours of operation, or other federally enforceable limits are used to ultimately determine the type of an air permit will receive.
+The type of permit a facility receives is based upon a facility's actual, potential-controlled (PTE), or maximum-uncontrolled emission rates (MTE, using emissions testing results expressed in tons per year).
+Controls, limits on hours of operation, or other federally enforceable limits are used to ultimately determine the type of air permit used.

 Air Permitting “Source Categories” include: